Xilinx/XRT/src/runtime_src/doc/toc/test.rst

 Building XRT
 ~~~~~~~~~~~~

-Building XRT is tested on Ubuntu 20.04/22.04, CentOs 7.9+ or RHEL9 host OS.
+Building XRT is tested on Ubuntu 20.04/22.04, CentOs 7.9+ and RHEL9 host OS.

 It is probably safest if you keep your Git clone of XRT on a network
 mounted drive that can be accessed from different hosts.
 One